leenahabi/project-01/README.md

 ## Unsolved problems which would be fixed in future iterations.

-In the future I'd like to improve this game to contain more animation and nice features.
+In the future I'd like to improve this game to contain more animation and audio features.
-I'd also like to add some AI elements to make the game more challenging
+I'd also like to add some AI elements to make the game more challenging.